Telephone: +44(0)29 2087 5600

 Location: Room 2.26, 65-68 Park Place

-In my research project I try to rethink what forms of cultural practice could be possible today, how culture(s) can be formulated within a fast moving technologised world, and what are the consequences of cultural ramifications.
-The tacit movens within this kind of framework is to outline and to re-shape the economics of identity and difference; what is the politics of eidos and its mediated eidolon and how does the signifié matches its corresponding signifiant?
+In my research project, I try to rethink what forms of cultural practice could be possible today, how culture(s) can be formulated within a fast moving technologised world and what the consequences of cultural ramifications are.
+The tacit movens within this kind of framework is to outline and to re-shape the economics of identity and difference; what is the politics of eidos and its mediated eidolon and how does the signifié match its corresponding signifiant?

-My study tries to replace white and black approaches and it is in contrast with universal rights, the universality of action theories and the idea of hybridity as locus amoenus: there are no such things as clear boundaries, homeland, or culture.
+The study tries to replace black and white approaches and it contrasts with universal rights (Rawls), communicative universalism (Habermas) and concepts of hybridity (Bhabha) as locus amoenus: there are no such things as clear boundaries, homeland or culture.
 The thesis focuses on the idea of excess and power as theorised by Merleau-Ponty and Foucault.
-The idea of excess transgresses orders and allows us to express that the alien begins within ourselves: The alien is in- and ex-cluded at the same time.
-The politics of borders gets flexible – excess can be symbolised by the process of diffraction, as in a crystal ball, which highlights grey areas, thresholds and trans-formations.
+The idea of excess transgresses orders and allows us to express that the alien starts within ourselves: The alien is in- and excluded at the same time.
+The politics of borders becomes flexible – excess can be symbolised by the process of diffraction, as in a crystal ball, which highlights grey areas, thresholds and trans-formations.
 It is about questioning the status of the xenon, the alien, the excluded and the sub-altern by considering its invisible force that diffracts the so far outlined canon.
 It is about expressing the silence and the invisibility within the very process of translating / trespassing orders.

 Non-lieux de l’exil, FMSH Paris